 In order to examine how a change in parameters essential for determining the cost of capital affects the value of equity, these parameters were varied in the course of the sensitivity analysis carried out.
 Based on the most recent impairment test of LEIPNIK-LUNDENBURGER INVEST Beteiligungs Aktiengesellschaft, UNIQA Insurance Group AG, as well as Raiffeisen Informatik GmbH & Co KG, a reversal of impairment was recorded in the course of the financial year 2021.
 Possible write-ups are to be made to the increased recoverable amount, but at most up to the amount that would have resulted without prior impairment.
-Accordingly, in the case of card complete Service Bank AG, Notartreuhandbank AG, ÖHT Österreichische Hotel- und Tourismusbank GmbH and EMCOM Beteiligungs GmbH, the proportionate equity capital is to be used despite the increased recoverable amount.
-At Oesterreichische Kontrollbank Aktiengesellschaft, the recoverable amount corresponded to the carrying amount, while at Posojilnica Bank eGen, Prva stavebna sporitelna a.s and Raiffeisen-Leasing Management GmbH an impairment loss was recorded.
+Accordingly, in the case of card complete Service Bank AG, Notartreuhandbank AG, ÖHT Österreichische Hotel- und Tourismusbank GmbH and EMCOM Beteiligungs GmbH, the proportionate equity capital is to be used despite the increased recoverable amount, while at Posojilnica Bank eGen, Prva stavebna sporitelna a.s and Raiffeisen-Leasing Management GmbH an impairment loss was recorded.